What is the Difference Between Dry Screed and Flowing Screed?

 Needing more advice on which screed is best for you?
 Contact us today to discuss further

 Here at Doncaster Quickmix, we offer two types of flowing screed: Gypsol flowing screed and Cemfloor screed.
-We strive to offer the highest-quality screed, meticulously mixed using our state-of-the-art technology and machinery.
+Furthermore, we strive to offer the highest-quality screed, meticulously mixed using our state-of-the-art technology and machinery.
 If you’re a customer in Sheffield, Doncaster or the surrounding areas, we will deliver your screed directly to you, irrespective of quantity.
 To enquire further, get in touch with our team today.